szymonkorytnicki/beeminder-ui/README.md

 ### Development

-We'll use ngrok to allow to register application and be able to login on local machine.
+We'll use ngrok to allow to register application and to be able to login on local machine.

 Amend package.json to make sure it points to proper ports and ngrok domain.